Chapter 16:

 The sight of yet another corpse made me grip on the rope tighter.

-Back under the carriage, I’d told myself I would “change”—but all that amounted to was nothing but a few minutes of feeling like I was “strategising”.
-I’d thought I’d picked the path of courage to chase after Soren and gain experience, but realistically, that was about as impactful as a shut-in choosing to leave the house after years of isolation.
-Yes, relative to dog shit standards, that was a monumental occasion—but all I did was do something billions of people did without a second thought.
+I had nothing.
+Even under the carriage, I’d told myself I’d choose the path of “change”—but that wasn’t really a decision.
+All that amounted to was nothing but a few minutes of feeling like I was “strategising”, choosing to further fan my flames of delusions about this world instead of owning up to reality.
+I’d thought I’d picked the path of courage to chase after the pair and gain experience, but realistically, that was about as impactful as a shut-in choosing to leave the house after years of isolation.
+Relative to dog shit standards, maybe that’s a monumental decision—but all I did was do something billions of people did without a second thought.

 “That isn’t three streams, you fucking idiot.”

-Honestly, these thoughts didn’t matter.
-The bottom line was this: if I was going to start believing in conspiracy theories to cope with my inadequacy now, then I might as well have ended my life.
+Honestly, those last few thoughts didn’t matter.
+The bottom line was this: if I was going to start believing in conspiracy theories to cope with my inadequacy now, then I might as well end my life.
 I would rather be dead than useless.
+This has always been the case.
+The only reason I had put it off was because of Aunt Sumire.
+Too bad a fucking truck got me first, so nobody in the real world will ever get to realise I’m self aware of my uselessness.

 “…”

-Before I knew it, I’d reached the spot where I was supposed to leave the woman—a lone tree in a sea of stumps caused by Soren clearing up the smog.
+Before I knew it, I’d reached the spot where I was supposed to leave the woman—a lone tree magically unscathed in a sea of stumps caused by a certain Saint.
 There I saw a very familiar figure strutting about.

 “What the hell…?
 Why are you here…?”